HomeEnergy and PowerPower GenerationJapan Gas Turbines Market

 • October 2024: GE Vernova announced a major contract with Kansai Electric Power to install three 7HA.03 gas turbines at the 1,800 MW Nanko power station in Osaka.
 This project replaces aging equipment to support Japan’s 2050 Net Zero objectives.

-Japan Gas Turbine Market Segmentation:
+Japan Gas Turbine Market Scope:

 REPORT DETAILS